dtonhofer/prolog_notes/swipl_notes/about_dcgs/example_abba/README.md

 # Example: Count occurrences of 'ab' and 'ba' in a string

-DCGs are actually too powerful for this example, as the string can be recognized by a regular expression (regex), i.e. a  (nondeterministic) finite state machine.
+DCGs are actually too powerful for this example, as the string can be recognized by a regular expression (as given by a simple regex), i.e. a  (nondeterministic) finite state machine.

 On the other hand, this allow us to compare the DCG approach and the regex approach.